Rohith2201/Laser_Tripwire_raspberrypi/README.md

 # Laser_Tripwire_raspberrypi
-Laser trip wire is a system for detecting the presence of intruders in a given area

 Laser Trip Alarm System
-ECS IoT Hackathon Project
+ECS Project

 This project aims to create a system that detects motion and activates an alarm when the laser beam is interrupted.
-Prior to using this system, we strongly advise you to carefully read this user manual to ensure correct setup and operation.
+Prior to using this system, we strongly advise you to carefully read this user manual to ensure correct setup and operation.Laser trip wire is a system for detecting the presence of intruders in a given area

 ## Table of Contents: